 From one Stay at Home Mom to a working mom, we have the utmost respect that you get up every morning, head to the office, work incredibly hard for your family, and then after a long day, make it home to love on your family.

-We’re only looking for a healthy balance to getting our responsibilities done, eat up – and enjoy – the time with our kids and find a way to feed our Stay at Home Mom souls so we don’t lose sight of the joy and happiness in motherhood.
+We’re only looking for a healthy balance to getting our responsibilities done, to enjoy the time with our kids and find a way to feed our Stay at Home Mom souls so we don’t lose sight of the joy and happiness in motherhood.

 Loosing yourself in motherhood is easy to do when you’re working tirelessly to meet the needs of others.
 However, you cannot fully take care of your children until you take care of yourself.

 You’ve heard this.
 You know this.
-But you don’t do this.
+But you probably don’t do this.

 If you want to rock at this Stay at Home Mom business – and you do – you have to make a plan for your day, your family, your “list” and yourself.

 Taking care of yourself doesn’t mean you jet off South of the Border for a weekend away, although about 4pm that might sound nice, it means you have practices in place that help your family and your own soul thrive.